-We are a blank check company incorporated as a Cayman Islands exempted company and formed for the purpose of effecting a Business Combination in the form of a merger, share exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more target businesses.
-We have reviewed, and continue to review, a number of opportunities to enter into a Business Combination with an operating business, but we are not able to determine at this time whether we will complete a Business Combination with any of the businesses that we have reviewed or with any other target business.
-We intend to effectuate a Business Combination using cash from the proceeds from the Public Offering and the sale of the Private Placement Warrants, and from additional issuances of, if any, our capital stock and debt or a combination of cash, stock and debt.
-At June 30, 2017, we held cash of \$286,458, had current liabilities of \$85,825 and deferred underwriting compensation of \$10,850,000.
+We are a blank check company incorporated on December 4, 2015 as a Cayman Islands exempted company and formed for the purpose of effecting a merger, share exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses.
+We have reviewed, and continue to review, a number of opportunities to enter into a business combination with an operating business, but we are not able to determine at this time whether we will complete a business combination with any of the target businesses that we have reviewed or with any other target.
+We intend to effectuate a business combination using cash from the proceeds from the Public Offering and the sale of the Private Placement Warrants, and from additional issuances of, if any, our capital stock and debt or a combination of cash, stock and debt.
+At March 31, 2018, we held cash of \$99,493, had current liabilities of \$5,062,402 and deferred underwriting compensation of \$10,850,000.
 Further, we expect to continue to incur significant costs in the pursuit of our acquisition plans.
-We cannot assure you that our plans to complete a Business Combination will be successful.
+We cannot assure you that our plans to complete a business combination will be successful.